resthub/resthub.org/tutorial/spring.rst

     re-run ``mvn jetty:run`` from your `training/jpa-webservice` directory.

-    Check on your browser that `<http://localhost:8080/api/task>`_ works and display XML representation for a sample object with id 1.
+    Check on your browser that `<http://localhost:8080/api/task>`_ works and display XML representation for a collection of task objects.

 Answer:
 +++++++

+Using an HTTP client (e.g. `Poster <https://addons.mozilla.org/en-US/firefox/addon/poster/>`_ in Firefox or `REST Console <https://chrome.google.com/webstore/detail/cokgbflfommojglbmbpenpphppikmonn>`_ in Chrome), explore the new API and check:

 1. **How is wrapped the list of all existing tasks?**